Windows Store app Development Snack: InvalidOperationException for Share & Settings

 DTM.DataRequested += ShareRequest;

-Eventually I figured out that the exception was raised if the event was already attached, but this was in my view model class and this was in the constructor of the class (so should be new and fresh every time) – this didn’t make much sense to me.
-However the answer was in front of me the entire time: GetForCURRENTVIEW.
+Eventually, I figured out that the exception was raised if the event was already attached.
+But this was in my view model class and in the constructor of the class—so it should have been new and fresh every time—which didn’t make much sense to me.
+However, the answer was in front of me the entire time: GetForCurrentView.

 Windows 8 apps can be built in one of two ways:

-• Page Model – This is the same model as Windows Phone 7 where when you want a new UI you navigate to entire new page, or view.
+- Page Model – This is the same model as Windows Phone 7, where when you want new UI, you navigate to an entirely new page (or view).

-• Composition Model – In this model you have a single page, and you inject content in the form of user controls into the page.
-I am working with AtomicMVVM which follows this pattern.
+- Composition Model – In this model, you have a single page and inject content in the form of user controls.
+I was working with AtomicMVVM, which follows this pattern.

-The problem with the composition model, is that the events are tied to the page (or view) & since I never changed the page (just the content was swopped in and out), the event handlers were never being changed.
+The problem with the composition model is that events are tied to the page (or view).
+Since I never changed the page (I just swapped content in and out), the event handlers were never being reset.

-The solution for me was to make it possible for the view models to state if they have Share or Settings and then have a single place in the constructor to setup the configuration for the charms.
-I used a simple interface based system for this which the following code should illustrate.
-Since the event handler was attached once – the exception went away.
-This also allows my view to be very smart about the share & settings events and what it passes to those.
+The solution for me was to make it possible for view models to declare whether they support Share or Settings and then have a single place in the constructor to set up charm configuration.
+I used a simple interface-based system, and the following code should illustrate it.
+Since the event handler was now attached only once, the exception disappeared.
+This also makes my views smart about Share & Settings events and what to pass to them.

-// during the startup I bind once to the event.
-Note that I onlt do this once the UI is up.
+// During startup, I bind once to the event.
+Note that I only do this after the UI is ready.

 bootstrapper.AfterStartCompletes += () =>